whaynes/STCW23/jekyll/_assessments/OICEW-4-1B.md

 <tr><td>

 {% capture behavior %}
-{% do Check, check %} that all members of the relieving watch are ready to perform their duties
+{% do check, Check %} that all members of the relieving watch are ready to perform their duties
 {% endcapture %}
 {{ behavior | markdownify }}